MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/plan-call-queue.md

 1. Use Exchange admin powershell commands to review the structure of the old auto attendant system, including any nested auto attendants and call queues.
 2. Create copies of text-to-speech scripts or recorded messages associated with each UM call queue node.
 3. Create on premise endpoints for each call queue, including assigning a test phone numbers and licenses to the objects.
 Note that you now have the ability to assign on-premise phone numbers licenses used by online services like Phone System.
-4. Implement a new Cloud call queue service with Skype for Business Online and Phone System.
-See [Configure cloud auto attendant](configure-cloud-auto-attendant.md) for implementation details.
+4. Implement a new Phone system call queue service in Microsoft Teams Admin Center.
+See [Configure resource accounts](configure-onprem-ra.md) for implementation details.
 As you do this, upload the text-to-speech scripts or recorded messages associated with each call queue.
 5. Test the functionality of the Cloud call queue.
 6. Reassign the phone number assigned to the old Exchange UM call queue to the newly created Cloud call queue (it's possible it doesn't have a phone number, as call queues are often used in combination with auto attendants).

-See [Manually moving an Exchange UM auto attendant to Cloud auto attendant](configure-cloud-auto-attendant.md#manually-moving-an-exchange-um-auto-attendant-to-cloud-auto-attendant) for details on these steps.
+See [Manually moving an Exchange UM auto attendant to Cloud auto attendant](configure-onprem-ra.md#manually-moving-an-exchange-um-auto-attendant-to-cloud-auto-attendant) for details on these steps.

 ## Additional planning resources

 The tutorial titled [Small business example - Set up an auto attendant](/microsoftteams/tutorial-org-aa) goes through the process of gathering information about user needs, planning a structure of auto attendants and users (and possibly call queues), writing the menu prompts, and implementing the plan in the Online Admin center. review the tutorial and use the exercises there t create your plan.

-When you have a solid structure that meets your needs and a script that guides customers efficiently, proceed to [Configure Cloud call queues](configure-call-queue.md).
+When you have a solid structure that meets your needs and a script that guides customers efficiently, proceed to  [Configure resource accounts](configure-onprem-ra.md).

 > [!CAUTION]
 > As mentioned in [KB4480742](https://support.microsoft.com/en-us/help/4480742/call-failures-and-500-server-internal-error-after-migration-to-2019), moving Exchange UM auto attendants created in Server 2015 to servers running Server 2019 is discouraged.
 For the time being, you'd have to keep them on a Skype for Business Server 2015 pool running in coexistence mode.